Tag: eastern league

 Notable Hartford Bees

 From 1934 to 1937, minor league baseball in Hartford, Connecticut, was temporarily replaced by a semi-professional team called the Savitt Gems.
-In part due to effects of the Great Depression, no minor league club represented the city until February of 1938.
-The vacancy was filled by the Boston Bees of the National League who decided to relocate their Class-A minor league affiliate in Scranton, Pennsylvania.
-Boston Bees owner, Bob Quinn, leased Bulkeley Stadium, reintroducing Hartford to the Eastern League.
+Due to effects of the Great Depression, no minor league club represented the city until February of 1938.
+The vacancy was finally filled by the Boston Bees of the National League who decided to relocate their Class-A minor league Scranton, Pennsylvania affiliate.
+Boston Bees owner Bob Quinn leased Bulkeley Stadium, thereby reintroducing Hartford to the Eastern League.

 Hartford officials present the Boston Bees with an official pledge of support, 1938